lille-morille/goodoro-pack/README.md

-# zelda-botw-resource-pack
+# Goodoro Pack
-A Zelda Breath of the Wild themed resource pack for Minecraft.
+A Minecraft improved vanilla resource pack.

+**The resource pack features:**
+- Custom entity models
+- Improved sounds
+- A new and customized GUI
+- Clean textures
+- Custom language
+- And much more!